 - Create the job and run it immediately, or create the job and run it later.

-You can create a job to run a notebook directly from the notebook editor by clicking from the notebook’s menu bar.
+You can create a job to run a notebook directly from the notebook editor or the notebook viewer by clicking from the notebook’s menu bar.
 You can include a one-time or repeating schedule for the notebook run.
 See Create a notebook scheduling job.

 Saving changes to jobs

-While you are working on a Data Refinery flow or a notebook, you can save the changes you made and view the jobs associated with the Data Refinery flow or a notebook.
+While you are creating a job for a Data Refinery flow or a notebook, you can save the changes you made and view the other jobs associated with the asset without running the job.

 - Click from the toolbar in Data Refinery or in the notebook and select Save and view jobs.
 This lists the jobs that exist for the flow.